ewernqvi/mvc_rest_demo/README.md

 ```
 curl -F "file=@./iphone.gif" -F "advertismentId=52eb6c860e5f433f24000003" http://localhost:3000/api/images
 ```
-We get back a JSON from the server indicating that our file was sucesfully updated, the important bit in this JSON is the href to the server generated name of the image
+We get back a JSON from the server indicating that our file was successfully updated, the important bit in this JSON is the href to the server generated name of the image

 ```javascript